trunkclub/lumberjack/README.md

-# A11y Report
+# Lumberjack

-This is a first pass at automating a11y testing of a given app.
-Tons of this could stand to be automated or cleaned up.

-Currently, this application is very Customer App centric, but is being developed with the intent that any application could use it with its own configuration files in place.

-### Customer App Coverage

-58 routes are available for testing for Customer App.
-This is every route that doesn't leverage a parameter in its URL.
-Given that, this creates an incomplete audit, but it's somewhere to start.
+Lumberjack is a project concerned with helping efforts to report and remediate accessibility issues in our applications.
+It uses [Deque Labs' Axe Puppeteer package](https://github.com/dequelabs/axe-puppeteer) to audit sets of routes and create reports.

 ## What this app does:

 Currently, it:

-- Runs a test per route and generates a route-specific json file and screenshot of that route
-- Combines violation data found in route-specific json files into one report file

-TODOs:
-- Display this in an incredibly basic app allows results to be copy/pasted into a Paper doc or Jira ticket
+1. Consolidates violations into a set of unique instances that can be tallied for additional reporting

+2. Loads unique violations in a simple web client that can assist in the creation of remediation tickets in Jira

+Currently, this application is very Customer App-centric, but is being developed with the intent that any application could use it with its own configuration files in place.

 ## Setup:
 Running reports depends on the following: